aunger/usfm-editor-planning/README.md

 # Version 0.10 plans

+## ➖ Partial USFM

+The editor should be able to display partial USFM when in read-only mode.
+This will allow the application to omit headers or chapter markers when displaying snippets.

 ## ➖ Search

 To support search features in the containing application, the editor should provide highlighting of a given search term.
 Search terms will be literal (no fuzzy search or wildcards) and will be passed in as a React prop.
 Instances of the search term will be highlighted in the editor if they are visible, but the editor need not scroll to bring them into view.